Whimple Victory Hall

 A further initiative is to provide additional funding for PE activities for all school children.

 The Preschool is now extremely busy.
 There is no capacity for it to be relocated within the school despite the active encouragement of the Department for Children, Schools and Families for primary schools to include preschool provision on school premises.
-There appears to be no immediate likelihood that either the preschool or the Mother and Toddler group would wish to move away from the hall, but we cannot afford to ignore the possibility that this could happen at some stage.
+There appears to be no immediate likelihood that the preschool would wish to move away from the hall, but we cannot afford to ignore the possibility that this could happen at some stage.

 St Mary’s Church